When life hands you crazy, make Grilled Angel Food Cake with Strawberry Rhubarb Compote. At least I’m pretty sure that’s how the saying goes.

 1 teaspoon vanilla extract

 Squeeze of lemon juice

 1/2 store bought angel food cake, cut in 5 slices

 Ice cream, if desired

 1. Add strawberries, rhubarb, and sugar to a small sauce pan set over medium heat.
 Cook until rhubarb and strawberries begin to break down and soften, stirring often, about 5 minutes.
 In a small bowl whisk together cornstarch and water then add to berry mixture.
 Continue to cook until mixture is thickened and coats the back of a spoon.
-Stir in rum, ginger, and salt and cook for an additional 1 to 2 minutes.
+Stir in vanilla, ginger, lemon juice, and salt and cook for an additional 1 to 2 minutes.
 If desired, smash berries and rhubarb or puree in a blender for a completely smooth texture.
 I like to leave some chunks of strawberries, but feel free to do what you need to do!
 Keep warm until ready to serve.